CiscoDevNet/terraform-provider-intersight/website/docs/r/os_configuration_file.html.markdown

     + `label`:(string) Label for the enum value.
 A user friendly short string to identify the enum value.
 Label can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:), space ( ), single quote ('), forward slash (/), or an underscore (_).
     + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
     + `value`:(string) Enum value for this enum entry.
 Value will be passed to the workflow as string type for execution.
 Value can only contain letters (a-z, A-Z), numbers (0-9), hyphen (-), period (.), colon (:), space ( ), forward slash (/), or an underscore (_).
   + `max`:(float) Allowed maximum value of the parameter if parameter is integer/float or maximum length of the parameter if the parameter is string.
 When max and min are set to 0, then the limits are not checked.
+The maximum number supported is 1.797693134862315708145274237317043567981e+308 or (2**1023 * (2**53 - 1) / 2**52).
+When a number bigger than this is given as Maximum value, the constraints will not be enforced.
   + `min`:(float) Allowed minimum value of the parameter if parameter is integer/float or minimum length of the parameter if the parameter is string.
 When max and min are set to 0, then the limits are not checked.
+The minimum number supported is 4.940656458412465441765687928682213723651e-324 or (1 / 2 ** (1023 - 1 + 52)).
+When a number smaller than this is given as minimum value, the constraints will not be enforced.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
   + `regex`:(string) When the parameter is a string this regular expression is used to ensure the value is valid.
   + `inventory_selector`:(Array)